Team LPFT Values Awards categories

 Leading by Example Award

-This award is not just for those in a management position.
-Anyone at any level can be a leader and make a difference to service delivery.
-This award recognises a role model with integrity who creates a positive impact in the development of those around them.
-This is through their leadership style and willingness to help people to be the best they can be.
+This award is not just for those in a management position because anyone at any level can be a leader and make a difference to service delivery.
+This award recognises a role model with integrity who creates a positive impact in the development of those around them, through their leadership style and willingness to help people to be the best they can be.

 We are looking for evidence of: